Sandalorian/alfresco-docker-examples/README.md

 ### Database needs to be shared

-Alfresco's docker-compose configuration runs the database as a service called posgres.
+Alfresco's docker-compose configuration runs the database as a service called postgres.
 The db service configuration parameters can be shared with other nodes in the cluster which keeps things simple.

 ### Content Store directory needs to be shared